ImageMagick/Usage-Markdown/color_mods/index.md

 In these last two examples, we see that the grayscale areas of the image turned yellow, since the '`red`' and '`green`' channels were lightened, while the '`blue`' channel is only darkened slightly.

-This brings use to an important point
+This brings use to an important point:

-**Normalise and other Histogram operators are really grayscale operators, caution is needed when using it with color images.**
+**Normalise and other Histogram operators are really grayscale operators, caution is needed when using them with color images.**

 In actual fact, "`-normalize`" is just a subset of the more general "`-contrast-stretch`" with default values for black-point 2% and white-point=1%.
 So what is "`-contrast-stretch`"?